Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Redhead SA2 had a median income among taxpayers of $55,166 and an average of $74,186.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Redhead SA2 had a median income of $55,166 and an average of $74,186.
 Nationally, these figures are high compared to the Rest of NSW's median of $49,459 and average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $62,122 (median) and $83,541 (average).
-Census data reveals household, family, and personal incomes in Redhead rank modestly between the 41st and 42nd percentiles.
-Income analysis shows that 26.2% of the community earns between $400 - $799 (1,004 individuals), differing from the regional dominance of the $1,500 - $2,999 category at 29.9%.
-Economic stratification is evident with 32.8% in modest circumstances and 30.7% in high-earning categories.
-Housing costs are manageable with 86.7% retained, but disposable income is below average at the 45th percentile, placing Redhead's SEIFA income ranking in the 6th decile.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimates for September 2025 would be approximately $62,122 (median) and $83,541 (average).
+Census data reveals household, family and personal incomes rank modestly in Redhead, between the 41st and 42nd percentiles.
+Income analysis shows the $400 - 799 earnings band captures 26.2% of the community, with 1,004 individuals, differing from the region where the $1,500 - 2,999 category is predominant at 29.9%.
+The community displays economic stratification, with 32.8% in modest circumstances and 30.7% in high-earning categories.
+Housing costs are manageable with 86.7% retained, but disposable income sits below average at the 45th percentile, placing the area's SEIFA income ranking in the 6th decile.

 Frequently Asked Questions - Income